Nuts About Nut Allergies, Revisited

 And like you, my initial reaction is that yes, the school is expecting too much by including packaged food that bears the tiny fine print…mostly because we’ve always been able to personally send those sorts of snacks in.
 However, a little Googling reveals that indeed, a truly “nut-free classroom” also prohibits foods with those warnings.
 So actually, this isn’t that unusual.
 Our schools and classrooms have been much more laid back, asking us to simply avoid like, PB&J and other foods that OBVIOUSLY contain nuts and generally stick to store-bought, labeled snacks when it comes to classroom-wide parties and such.
 Your school is actually nut-free, like hardcore, and were indeed following that policy by sending your son’s snack home.

 Whether or not the school has a legitimate NEED to be completely nut-free, well…that’s a can of worms I really don’t feel like getting into.
 On the one hand, nut allergies can change dramatically with each subsequent exposure.
 On the other hand, we’re hearing more and more about how often food allergies are misdiagnosed via both skin and blood tests.
-On the other, other hand, those warnings are more than a cover-your-ass lawsuit prevention — nuts contain oils that leave stubborn residues on a manufacturing line, peanut dust can indeed blow from industrial blender to another, and for severely allergic individuals, this small amount of cross-contamination can trigger their allergy.
+On the other, other hand, those warnings are more than a cover-your-ass lawsuit prevention — nuts contain oils that leave stubborn residues on a manufacturing line, peanut dust can indeed blow from one industrial blender to another, and for severely allergic individuals, this small amount of cross-contamination can trigger their allergy.

 The problem here, really, is that the school has obviously not done a good job at COMMUNICATING its nut-free policy to parents.
 And I’d go directly to the school director and point this out, honestly.
 If “MAY contain nuts” is off-limits, parents need to know that before they hit the grocery store.
 What about the “shared manufacturing facility” warnings?
 Are those okay?
 Not okay?
 This may seem obvious to anyone living with food allergies, but for parents not used to reading labels that closely, it really isn’t.
 The school should know that, frankly.
 Would it be possible for the school — working with the parents of affected children — to put together a list of recommended brands or snack ideas that you could refer to?
 (Kashi’s TLC Cereal Bars, while not technically a granola bar, have long been a favorite of Noah’s and are completely nut and warning free.)
 And what about unlabeled or homemade food products?
 It doesn’t seem like much of a stretch for me to imagine an annoyed parent getting passive-aggressive and simply ripping snacks out of their wrappers and sending them to school in a plain Ziploc baggie to avoid getting food sent home.